wvengen/LGIportal/INSTALL.md

 This creates a user 'john' with password 's3cretpw' that has a key and certificate in the directory /home/lgi/cert/.
+When you change the certificate (for example, replacing it with one that has more groups), the database should be updated as well.
+Currently this has to be done by removing and adding the user again; in the future this is may be done from an administration interface in the portal.

 Putting LGIportal on the LGI project server